-- obj The object to convert to NestedText. - dest (str, os.PathLike, io.TextIOBase) The file to write the NestedText content to.
-The file can be specified either as a path (e.g. a string or a pathlib.Path) or as a text IO instance (e.g. an open file).
+- obj The object to convert to NestedText. - dest (str, os.PathLike, io.TextI0Base) The file to write the NestedText content to.
+The file can be specified either as a path (e.g. a string or a pathlib.Path) or as a text IO instance (e.g. an open file, or 1 for stdout).
 If a path is given, the will be opened, written, and closed.
-If an IO object is given, it must have been opened in a mode that allows writing (e.g. open(path, 'w')), if applicable.
+If an IO object is given, it must have been opened in a mode that allows writing (e.g. open(path, "w")), if applicable.
 It will be written and not closed.